eclipse-sumo/sumo/docs/web/docs/Tools/Misc.md

 The given .sumocfg file only needs to include the network and any additional infrastructure referenced by the remote simulation.
 The value of REMOTE_FOLDER can be any folder as understood by rsync (i.e. remotehost:~/myfolder)

+!!! caution
+    Option **--save-state.period 1** can slow down a simulation significantly.